 - Preheat the oven to 250 degrees F.

-- In a large bowl add the oats, macadamia nuts, shredded coconut, and pepitas.
+- In a large bowl add the oats, macadamia nuts, shredded coconut, pepitas, walnuts, and pecans.

 - Next, melt the butter.
 Use a microwave-safe bowl or a small saucepan on the stovetop.

-- Add maple syrup, cinnamon, pumpkin pie spice, vanilla extract, and salt to the melted butter.
-Whisk until the butter is combined with the spices and maple syrup.
+- Add maple syrup, cinnamon, pumpkin pie spice, vanilla, and salt to the melted butter.
+Stir until the butter is combined with the spices.

 - Pour the butter mixture over the oats mixture.
 Stir until all the ingredients are coated in the butter mixture.

-- On a large baking sheet, place a sheet of parchment paper.
-Pour out the granola on the baking sheet.
-Evenly spread it out and press it together.
+- Place a sheet of parchment paper on a large baking sheet.
+Pour the granola on the baking sheet, spreading it out evenly and pressing it together.

 - Place the baking sheet in a 250 degree F oven for 75 minutes.
 Do not stir.

-- Remove from the oven and allow the granola to cool fully.
+- Remove the granola from the oven and allow it to cool fully.
 Once cooled, break it into small clumps and store it in an airtight container.

 - Granola will last thirty days at room temperature or in the freezer for up to four months.